Minneh/pig_dice/README.md

 Step 3:
 One can choose to "hold" which saves the points they have so far and shifts the turn to the other player.

-Tip
-Knowing when to stop rolling and end your turn is the key to winning at Pig.
-It's an exercise in deciding between gut instinct and greed.

 Step 4:
 Reach 100 points first and win the game.

-Step 5:
-To play with two dice, roll both for your first turn.
-If you roll a one on either die, you score zero for that turn and your turns ends, but if you roll two ones – or snake eyes – you lose your turn and all the points you've earned during the game.

 #Technologies Used:
 - HTML